 The SUS is highly accessible

 The SUS is free.
-Not “free” as in, “sign up for our monthly newsletter and we’ll send you some swag” — “free” as in Google it and all the questions are listed out right there.
-It’s super easy to find and just about any article about the System Usability Scale will include the scale itself.
+Not “free” as in, “sign up for our monthly newsletter and we’ll send you some swag” – “free” as in Google it and all the questions are listed out right there.
+It’s super easy to find and almost any article about the System Usability Scale will include the scale itself.
 In a world where everything costs something, that’s pretty handy!
 In all seriousness, there are always budget and resource considerations when conducting usability research.
 The SUS is a free and robust tool for gathering subjective data from participants; the only costs associated with the SUS are time and effort.

 Additionally, the SUS can be used in multiple languages.
 While translated questionnaires often introduce major problems with internal reliability, the SUS seems to hold up (Sauro, 2011).
-There is literature discussing frustrations with non-native English speakers (Brooke, 2013; Finstad, 2006) but other researchers were able to successfully alleviate those problems with a few simple word swaps (Bangor, Kortum, & Miller, 2008; Lewis & Sauro, 2009).
+There is literature discussing difficulties with non-native English speakers (Brooke, 2013; Finstad, 2006) but other researchers were able to successfully alleviate those problems with a few simple word swaps (Bangor, Kortum, & Miller, 2008; Lewis & Sauro, 2009).

 The SUS is a subjective measure of perceived usability

 For the most part, there is absolutely nothing wrong with the above statement.
 After all, the SUS was originally designed with these qualifying adjectives in mind (Brooke, 2013).
 The problem is that some lose sight of what the SUS is intended to measure (and the implications that can be drawn from the results).

 The common issue here is that the SUS is mistaken as an objective measure of a system’s usability.
 This is not true.
 Again, it is a measure of the perceived usability of a system.
 While the difference between perceived (i.e., subjective) and actual (i.e., objective) usability may seem trivial to some, the difference is meaningful.